www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2023-10-02-provide-scheduling-tool-for-schools-in-general.md

             * [x] Fix `launcher.bat`.
 Everything else of the app zip seems to work, as the following command works in Git Bash on Windows: `java --module-path './javafx-lib' --add-modules javafx.controls,javafx.web -cp './deployable-jars/*' net.splitcells.network.distro.javafx.JavaFxGuiLauncher`
             * [x] Do start application as big as the computer display.
             * [x] Avoid oversized footer in web view.
-            * [ ] App build on Linux misses some jars for Windows.
+            * [x] App build on Linux misses some jars for Windows.
-        * [ ] Remove untested tag on download page for Windows version.
+    * [x] Remove untested tag on download page for Windows version.
     * [x] Create app for Mac.
     * [x] Clean up upload cache for static website, so it does not cause storage problems.
     * [x] Create download page.
         * [x] Mark Mac version as untested.
+    * [ ] Redeploy software and server.
 * [x] Deploy default distro application on public server.
     * [x] Implement privacy warning pop up, only for server.
     * [x] Create weekly deployment task.